 Based on the data collected, we rank organisations according to how close they are to a FAIR SHARE of women in their leadership (see the bottom of the page for our definition of a FAIR SHARE).
 The Monitor can therefore be used by both individual organisations and the sector in general to set benchmarks and measure progress.

 The annual data collection for the FAIR SHARE Monitor takes place in Q4 or Q1.
 International social impact organisations are called upon to participate by sharing their figures via an online survey.
 Organisations we do not directly invite could also volunteer to participate by contacting us.

 When organisations do not share their data with us, we research it for them through their websites, then give them the opportunity to confirm the figures we find.
 Once the data is in, we begin data analysis and publish the results in April.

 Initially, the FAIR SHARE Monitor only collected data about the number of women and men in staff and leadership.
 Since 2021, we also ask for data on Black, Brown, Indigenous women and women of colour (BIWoC).
 Read more on that here.

 In summary, we currently collect data in the following categories:

 We recognise that diversity encompasses significantly more dimensions than just gender and race/ethnicity.
 We see collecting data on BIWoC as a first step towards making the Monitor more intersectional, but by no means an exhaustive one.
 Through our other work, such as advocating for Feminist Leadership, we aim to contribute to wider cultural change and help create the conditions for a truly equitable and inclusive sector.

-Over 80 organisations have been part of the FAIR SHARE Monitor so far.
-This selection is expanded annually by FAIR SHARE and we welcome additional international social impact organisations that would like to be included in the FAIR SHARE Monitor on its own initiative.
-If you are interested, please contact us at firstname.lastname@example.org.
+To date, over 70 international social impact organisations have been part of the FAIR SHARE Monitor.
+This selection is expanded annually by FAIR SHARE and we welcome additional international social impact organisations that would like to be included in the FAIR SHARE Monitor on their own initiative.
+If you are interested, please contact us at email@example.com.